 Lesson links/resources: Storytelling Lesson Plan-CS First Setting Starter Project Setting Example Project If you get stuck, review the Setting Solution Sheet.
 CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Setting Videos/Activity 30-40 min Wrap Up 10 min Materials needed: Teacher: Subject integrated: ELA Other standards addressed: RL.3.3-Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
+Time needed: Total Time: 50-60 minIntroduction (Survey) 10 minSetting Videos/Activity 30-40 minWrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • CS First account • Storytelling Lesson Plan-CS First • Setting Starter Project • Setting Example Project • If you get stuck, review the Setting Solution Sheet.
+Students: • Computer/tablet with internet access • CS First account Subject integrated: ELA Other standards addressed: RL.3.3-Describe characters in a story (e.g., their traits, motivations, or feelings) and explain how their actions contribute to the sequence of events.
 RL.3.5-Refer to parts of stories, dramas, and poems when writing or speaking about a text, using terms such as chapter, scene, and stanza; describe how each successive part builds on earlier sections.
-Vocabulary: Randomness: Any collection of data or information with no determined order Loops: Blocks of code that repeat over and over Notes: This lesson can be divided into different sessions.
+Vocabulary: Randomness: Any collection of data or information with no determined order order Loops: Blocks of code that repeat over and over Notes: This lesson can be divided into different sessions.